 - String ensemble will be offered and conducted adhering to institutional requirements for health, safety and sanitation in the classroom.

-- Theater will only select shows with ability and permission to livestream in lieu of live performances as determine.
+- Theater will only select shows with ability and permission to livestream in lieu of live performances as determined.

-- Rehearsals will be conducted adhering to social distancing protocols, including the use of face coverings and other protective gear.
+- Rehearsals will be conducted adhering to social distancing protocols, including the use of face coverings and other protective gear, subject to exemptions for medical and/or religious reasons requested and approved by Carroll.

-To ensure the safety of all, the following guidelines will apply:
+To protect the safety of all, the following guidelines will apply:

 Members of the Academic Technology team will continue to provide training on technology and use of Moodle for new faculty who will be teaching remotely or in a hybrid modality.